grossconstance0/notes/README.md

 # 2023-11-24
 - "Programming wisdom for today: Always keep learning and stay updated with the latest technologies and best practices.
 Write clean, maintainable, and scalable code.
 Test your code thoroughly and frequently.
 Collaborate effectively with your team and embrace code reviews.
 And remember, simplicity is key."

+# 2023-11-25
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of continuous learning and improvement in the field of programming to stay ahead in this race.